 What about calves?

-The muscle around the ankle joint seem to be particularly important for rock climbing.
+The muscles around the ankle joint are particularly important for rock climbing.
 Your calves and shins are under constant tension during climbing.
-You should strengthen those muscle groups by doing exercises such as calves and shin raises.
+You could strengthen those muscle groups by doing exercises like calf and shin raises.

 Conclusion: Leg training is not essential to the sport of rock climbing, but completely neglecting your lower body could hinder your performance and even health.
 If you make a small investment in leg training, you will not regret it.